nut1414/cloudboi/README.md

 - then run `make dev` to start the project

+# Infrastructure Management

+CloudBoi provides a CLI tool for managing MAAS and LXD infrastructure.
+The tool allows you to:
+- Initialize and configure MAAS and LXD clusters
+- Generate cloud-init configurations for new nodes
+- Clear and reinitialize infrastructure components
+- Manage infrastructure with optional force mode to skip confirmation prompts

+For detailed instructions on using the infrastructure management tools, see the [Infrastructure README](infrastructure/README.md).

 # Contribution

 please create a branch with feature as name then request a pull request review on that branch